tillenen/Labnote/README.md

  - Chemical - name of chemical
  - ID - manufacturer and serial number
  - MW (g/mol) - molecular weight
- - Stock Solution - concentration of srock solution (if you don`t use SS just mark as "solid")
+ - Stock Solution - concentration of srock solution (if you don't use SS just mark as "solid")
  - Concentration - final concentration
  - volume - mass or volume of stock solution for the specified solution volume (there may be several "volume" columns for different solution volumes)